wmvolckmann/wmvolckmann.github.io/misc/latex.md

 advantages of the cloud.

 I've prepared a little LaTeX file with some of the basics in it.
-You can download it [here](../basiclatex.tex).
-It's a mostly self-contained explanation of itself -- you just have to typeset it (i.e. render it) first, which you can do in the menu bar.
+You can download it [here](../basiclatex.tex) or look at the Overleaf version [here](https://www.overleaf.com/read/ycpfvsvqdxnb).
+It's a mostly self-contained explanation of itself
+-- you just have to typeset it (i.e. render it) first, which you can do in the menu bar.
 (Or just click the green button top left, or just press control+t.)
 Make sure the format is set to *pdfLaTeX* (or the longer *pdfLaTeX+* one).